ska-telescope/ska-sdp-global-sky-model/docs/src/developerguide/Deployment.rst

 Steps to run the system locally in Minikube
 ===========================================

 The following steps assume that you have cloned the repo, or have a local copy of the chart.
 All given commands assume that you are at the terminal in your chosen environment.

 1. Start Minikube if it is not already running, and optionally enable the ingress addon:

 .. code-block:: bash

     $ minikube start
     $ minikube addons enable ingress

-2. Change to the chart directory in the repository: ``cd charts/ska-sdp-global-sky-model``.
-Make any desired changes to the values files.
-A local values file can be specified for easy management of values used for dev purposes.
+2. For any values changes, create a local values file, for example ``values_local_deployment.yaml``

 3. Optionally, create a new namespace: ``kubectl create namespace [namespace]``.